 - List two expressive therapy activities that clinicians can design based on/and in response to their work with families.

 - List two criteria for selecting appropriate, integrated expressive therapies with a broad clinical population.

 - Name two theoretical foundations which become foundational to your clinical approach.

 - Name two ways to make clinical decisions about formats, modalities, and integrative approaches.

 - List two approaches that you will learn more about, or integrate, into your clinical practice at the end of this training.

-US CE credits pending.
+US CEUs pending.
+Approved for 15 APT CE hours.
 Click here for details about CE credits..